 Integrated large herbivore control (deer, horses, pigs) is implemented in priority locations over 640,000 ha# to protect and maintain important biodiversity values.

-Threatened Ecological Communities and priority vegetation types are maintained through implementation of 308,000 ha# of sustained weed control.
+Threatened Ecological Communities and priority vegetation types are maintained through implementation of 308,000 ha# of sustained weed control in priority locations.

-Threatened animals are protected through sustained integrated predator control in 480,000 ha# of priority habitats.
+Threatened animals are protected through sustained integrated predator control in 480,000 ha# of priority locations.

 Sustained predator control has been implemented 35,000 ha# of known priority waterbird foraging and breeding sites.